Create your first Node.js application

 lists-dao.jsis the insulation layer in support of lists-related stories.

-In order to finish the stories assigned to you, you need to complete the insulation layer.
+To finish the stories assigned to you, you need to complete the insulation layer.
 Comments in the code will guide you.

 The application framework

-- The application may not modify
+- The application cannot modify

 node-sqlite3module, which will be installed when you run